 Advanced ExpressRoute troubleshooting

 If you're not sure where the edge of the cloud actually is, isolating the Azure components can be a challenge.
 When ExpressRoute is used, the edge is a network component called the Microsoft Enterprise Edge (MSEE).
-When using ExpressRoute, the MSEE is the first point of contact into Microsoft's network, and the last hop leaving the Microsoft network.
+When using ExpressRoute, the MSEE is the first point of contact into Microsoft's network, and the last hop when leaving the Microsoft network.
 When you create a connection object between your VNet gateway and the ExpressRoute circuit, you're actually making a connection to the MSEE.
-Recognizing the MSEE as the first or last hop (depending on which direction you're going) is crucial to isolating Azure Network problems to either prove the issue is in Azure or further downstream in the WAN or the Corporate Network.
+Recognizing the MSEE as the first or last hop depending on which direction the traffic is crucial to isolating an Azure networking problem.
+Knowing which direction will prove if the issue is in Azure or further downstream in the WAN or the corporate network.

-If two VNets (VNets A and B in the diagram) are connected to the same ExpressRoute circuit, you can perform a series of tests to isolate the problem in Azure (or prove it's not in Azure)
+If two VNets are connected to the same ExpressRoute circuit, you can do a series of tests to isolate the problem in Azure.

 - Run the Get-LinkPerformance test between VM1 and VM2.
 This test provides insight to if the problem is local or not.
 If this test produces acceptable latency and bandwidth results, you can mark the local VNet network as good.